 The terms of a negotiated plea deal must be stated in open court in front of the defendant.
 When entering into a negotiated plea deal, the defendant should be aware that the judge is not bound by the terms of the agreement.
 The judge has the discretion to reject the plea deal.
 Additionally, the judge can also compel you to negotiate another plea deal or take your case to trial.
 The judge must personally question the defendant to determine whether they understand and consent to the terms of the plea deal.

 An open guilty plea occurs when a defendant pleads guilty to criminal charges without any kind of arrangement with the prosecution.
-The prosecution’s initial charges may be too high, and the defendant should have their attorney negotiate a plea agreement rather than make an open plea to the charges, as-is.
+The prosecution’s initial charges may be too high, and the defendant should have their attorney for cases in Pennsylvania courts of appeal negotiate a plea agreement rather than make an open plea to the charges, as-is.
 An open guilty plea allows the defense and the prosecution to present witnesses and evidence at a sentencing hearing.
 At the conclusion of these arguments, the judge will decide the sentence.

 If you pled guilty to a crime, you generally cannot appeal the sentence handed down by the judge.
 This is because plea deals typically waive your right to appeal once you have agreed to the terms.
 Therefore, you should completely understand all the consequences of your plea deal and be satisfied with them.
 However, you may have other options at your disposal.